hylo-so/model/README.md

 ### Running the Model
+first go to src folder, run
+`cd src`

-To execute the model, run:
+then to execute the model, run:
-`python3 main.py`
+`python3 src/main.py`

 This will launch the model with the default parameters.
 To customize these parameters, edit `config.ini` and update the following variables as needed: